andresjesse/simple-firestore-hooks/Readme.md

 ```

+### The `useFirebase` hook

+This hook is used internally by other hooks to manage firebase and auth instances using a zustand store.
+You don't need to use it.

 ## React JS Example (firebase V9)

 Want a more detailed example of usage?
 Check out this repository (React JS): https://github.com/andresjesse/cra-firebase-experiment

+This one can also be explored (full functional application): https://github.com/andresjesse/sd-mvp-social-care

 <!-- prettier-ignore-end -->